 In a narrative as beguiling and mysterious as memory itself — shadowed and luminous at once — we read the story of 14-year-old Nathaniel, and his older sister, Rachel.
 In 1945, they stay behind in London when their parents move to Singapore, leaving them in the care of a mysterious figure named The Moth.
 They suspect he might be a criminal, and they grow both more convinced and less concerned as they come to know his eccentric crew of friends: men and women joined by a shared history of unspecified service during the war, all of whom seem, in some way, determined now to protect, and educate — in rather unusual ways — Rachel and Nathaniel.
 But are they really what and who they claim to be?
 And what does it mean when the siblings' mother returns after months of silence without their father, explaining nothing and excusing nothing?
 A dozen years later, Nathaniel begins to uncover all that he didn't know and understand in that time, and it is this journey — through facts, recollection and imagination — that he narrates in this masterwork from one of the great writers of our time.
 (From McClelland & Stewart)

 Warlight was named one of Barack Obama's favourite books of 2018.
-It is currently shortlisted for 2019 Walter Scott Prize for historical fiction.
+It was shortlisted for 2019 Walter Scott Prize for historical fiction.